 The first calculus course in a three-course sequence.
 Intended primarily for chemistry, computer science, engineering, mathematics, and physics majors.
 Topics include plane analytic geometry; trigonometric and inverse trigonometric functions; exponential and logarithmic functions; limits; continuity; differentiation; applications of differentiation; integration.
-Prerequisite skill in arithmetic and Algebra II is required.
-Offered fall semesters.
+Prerequisite: MATH 110 or the approval of the math department chairperson.
+Offered fall and spring semesters.